msimon/le/README.md

 `agent-key` which identifies host (host key).

 Note the `monitor` command requires both `user-key` and `agent-key` defined.

+### Modifying the configuration directory

+The configuration directory is set per default to `~/.le/conf.d/` for ordinary users and to `/etc/le/conf.d` for root.
+To change the directory the `include_directory` can be specified in the main section to adjust the directory:

+	[Main]
+	user-key = e720a1e8-a7d5-4f8b-8879-854e51c9290d
+	include_directory = /opt/configurations/logentries/

+which will load the configuration files matching `*.config` from `/opt/configurations/logentries/`

 Follow log files through server-side configuration